 From Himmelbjerget you descend to the edge of Julsø lake, where the ferries dock at Hotel Julsø.
 It is possible to have lunch or coffee here.
 From Hotel Julsø you continue along a small path that runs along the banks of Julsø with a beautiful view over the lake.
 After a few kilometers you veer away from the lake to follow a tranquil forest path, before returning to the banks of Julsø and Gudenåen.
 You will find Skyttehusets Camping on the banks of Julsø at the Svejbæk passage.

-Here you will spend the night in a hut or in one of the brand new, very popular glamping tents; luxury tents equipped with box mattresses and furniture.
-You can rent a canoe or a motorboat if you wish to explore Gudenåen and Julsø, and it is also possible to rent fishing gear.
-The site has a restaurant with a lovely lake view.
-You can also rent a rowing boat and row to the other side of the Svejbæk passage (88 m) to have dinner at Ålekroen – an old inn with tables by the water known for its great food.
+Here you can enjoy a delicious lunch in the restaurant that has a lovely lake view.
+You can also take a small solar-powered ferry or rent a rowing boat and row to the other side of the Svejbæk passage (88 m) to have dinner at Ålekroen – an old inn with tables by the water known for its great food.
+In the afternoon you will get a transfer to your next accommodation; a lovely B&B in the Lake District capital of Silkeborg.
+From the harbour of Silkeborg it is only a short walk to your next accommodation.

 Day 3: From the Svejbæk passage to Silkeborg